OCA/web/web_ir_actions_act_window_message/README.rst

 * add `message_type` to differenciate between warnings, errors, etc.
 * have one `message_type` to show a nonmodal warning on top right
 * have `button_title` to set the button title
-* have `buttons` containing button names and action definitions for triggering actions from the message box

 Bug Tracker